-The revaluation review determined that a material change in cash flows from Licensed Properties had occurred since the initial valuation and the Port of Seattle agreed to contribute up to an additional \$32 million to the NWSA.
+The revaluation review determined that a material change in cash flows from Licensed Properties had occurred since the initial valuation and the Port of Seattle agreed to contribute an additional \$32 million to the NWSA.
 This additional contribution was in recognition that certain forecasted revenue streams not secured by long-term contractual agreements in the initial valuation may not be achieved due to the redevelopment of Terminal 5.
 This additional contribution by the Port of Seattle is being paid to the NWSA in three installments.
-The first and second installments of \$11 million were made in March 2020, and 2021, respectively.
-The final installment will be made in 2024.
+The first installment of \$11 million was made in March 2020, the second installment was made in March 2021 and the final installment will be made in 2023.
 The 2020 and 2021 contributions were distributed to the home ports and the subsequent contribution will also be distributed to the home ports.
 The Managing Members also authorized the distribution of these affirmation payments to the home ports equally after the NWSA receives the funds from the Port of Seattle; hence, there is no impact on NWSA's net position.